-Charities, good cause groups and community projects across the Lakes & Dales region – encompassing Northumberland, County Durham and Cumbria – are being encouraged to apply for brand new funding available through Scotmid’s Community Connect awards before applications close at the EXTENDED DEADLINE of Friday 20 September at 5pm.
+Charities, good cause groups and community projects across the Lakes & Dales region – encompassing Northumberland, County Durham and Cumbria – are being encouraged to apply for brand new funding available through Scotmid’s Community Connect awards before applications close at 5pm on Friday 28th February 2020.

 Three local causes are set to benefit from a total of £9,000 on offer, with a top award of £5,000 and two runners-up groups receiving £2,000 each available to support local projects to make a difference in communities across the Lakes & Dales Region.
 The funding has been generated from the sale of single-use carrier bags.